 - Swelling, bloating or puffiness in the face, hands and feet.

 - If blood sodium levels cannot be determined onsite, do not rehydrate athlete as it may worsen the condition.
-Transport athlete immediately to a medical facility.
+Transport the athlete immediately to a medical facility.

 - Diuretics or intravenous solutions may be necessary to deliver sodium into the body.
 This should only be attempted by emergency medical personnel.